pbl64k/coursera-proglang-practice/section-3/section-3-problems.md

 Write a function `any_divisible_by` following the specification from Section 1's **Element Of A List** problem.
-Use folds or other high-order list functions.
+Use folds or other higher-order list functions.
 Use the following implementation of `is_divisible_by` as a helper
 function: